 Certain postcode areas were identified for analysis.
 Find out more about how these postcode areas have been selected here.
 Detailed surveying and planning has been carried out in each of these areas.
 The rollout is nearly complete and the few outstanding areas are listed below.

 Grants are available for premises not in the current plan – see our alternative solutions page

 Phases 1-8 of the current programme were part-funded by the EU’s European Regional Development Fund (EDRF).
 Phases 9-10 are funded by the European Agricultural Fund for Rural Development (EAFRD).

 Postcode areas where fibre broadband is now being rolled out

-These are the postcode areas where the initial survey and planning stages have now been completed and the roll out of fibre broadband has started in these areas.
-Keep an eye on this page as it will be updated as new postcode areas reach this stage.
+These are the postcode areas where the initial survey and planning stages have now been completed.
+The roll out of fibre broadband has been completed in most areas, below is a list of postcodes where there is still some outstanding work.

 - Unforeseen circumstances can mean that upgrade plans for a given area may change.
 In some cases this can mean that unfortunately an area becomes economically unviable to complete.

 - The map showing planned areas for upgrade has been discontinued.
 You can see a broadband coverage map here (click on UK Broadband Map and here (Enter postcode then click on View Map).